Iodine clock reaction: Hydrogen peroxide variation

 After some time the solution changes color to a very dark blue, almost black.

+H2O2 and I- are both first order.
+H+ is more complicated.

 When the solutions are mixed, the second reaction causes the iodine to be consumed much faster than it is generated, and only a small amount of iodine is present in the dynamic equilibrium.
 Once the thiosulfate ion has been exhausted, this reaction stops and the blue colour caused by the iodine - starch complex appears.

 Anything that accelerates the first reaction will shorten the time until the solution changes color.
 Decreasing the pH (increasing H^{+} concentration), or increasing the concentration of iodide or hydrogen peroxide will shorten the time.
 Adding more thiosulfate will have the opposite effect; it will take longer for the blue colour to appear.

 Aside from using sodium thiosulfate as a substrate, cysteine can also be used.

 Iodide from potassium iodide is converted to iodine in the first reaction: